MSc Degree Programme:

 "Many thanks to you and the fire group for sharing an interesting and meaningful year with us.
 It is a really challenging programme and we learned a lot from it.
 I have completely achieved my goals of postgraduate study.
 The courses Structural and Fire Safety Engineering offered me provided a deeper understanding of fire safety and will equip me for a career start in the fire area."

 This unique programme will offer you the knowledge and skills you need to work in fire safety engineering, encompassing the built environment but also a range of other industries.
 Many of our graduates are leaders in these fields, initially pioneering the application of advanced methods for structural fire safety engineering, as regulatory frameworks began to allow performance based design, and now routinely employing these methods in leading engineering consultancies.
 Fire research is long established at Edinburgh, with the first graduates from previous MSc programmes back in 1975, so we are very well known internationally.
 You will also benefit from networking opportunities offered by the research links of our academics and research staff to many of the main organisations which are currently active in this field, both in the research field and within industry.
-The vast majority of our previous graduates have proceeded to employment and responsible positions in fire consultancies and research institutions around the world, organisations include Arup Fire, AECOM, Mott Macdonald, Buro Happold, WSP, Jeremy Gardner, Exova Warringtonfire, Maurice Johnson & Partners, EFLA, CETU, BAM, Burea Veritas/Chubb Hong Kong Ltd, TÜV SÜD Industrie Service GmbH, China State Construction Engineering and Chine Academy of Safety Science and Technology.
+The vast majority of our previous graduates have proceeded to employment and responsible positions in fire consultancies and research institutions around the world, organisations include Arup Fire, AECOM, Mott Macdonald, Buro Happold, WSP, Jeremy Gardner, Exova Warringtonfire, Maurice Johnson & Partners, EFLA, CETU, BAM, Singapore Civil Defence, Burea Veritas/Chubb Hong Kong Ltd, TÜV SÜD Industrie Service GmbH, China State Construction Engineering and China Academy of Safety Science and Technology.